 "Intuitive navigation to patient-specific conditions.
 The pathway from patient to provider is immediately clear."

-Expert validation was secured from a clinical specialist with 20 years of deep brain stimulation experience at Medtronic — one of the world's leading medical device companies.
+Expert validation was secured from a clinical specialist with 20 years of deep brain stimulation experience.
 The immediate clinical comprehension they described is exactly what VPI was designed to produce.